⇰ To Index Page

 Some thoughts on Rituals

 Humans are social beings and they need social activities like ancestor rituals.
-Rituals are not developed or written by scientists, but community leaders including religious persons, writers and story tellers.
-It will be 90% business or community driven, with spiritual flavor.
+Rituals are developed by community leaders including religious persons, writers and story tellers.
+It will be community driven, with spiritual flavor.
 Latest methods, branding, fashion etc will be used to attract people and generate revenue.
+Like all traditions, over period of time, lot of superstitious practices and local beliefs get included in to the system.

 Let us keep these controversies aside.
 These rituals create some meeting opportunities.
 Some make their living, by conducting these rituals.
 They also serve as some social event.
 Let us pay our respects to ancestors, to whom we owe our existence!
 Let us benefit from good points on these rituals.

-Other traditions around the world
+Notes on traditions around the world

 Riddle: Death and after Death

-Body - Mind - Life or consciousness or spirit or soul.
+We are Body - Mind - Life or consciousness or spirit or soul.

 We know something about Body, little about mind and practically nothing about life or soul.